 - Alterations in hair’s natural texture: Using amino acids and disulfide bonds between the hair break and rebound repeatedly.
 This could undo the excellent result of the treatment and make your hair straighter.
 It may also worsen the natural texture of your hair.

 - Hair discoloration: You may not notice every side effect immediately; some appear later in life without any cause.
-Applying chemically-enriched hair products (like hair serums, hair shampoos, and hair conditioners) can also lead to premature graying.
+Applying chemically-enriched hair products (like hair serums, hair shampoos, and hair conditioner) can also lead to premature graying.

 - May jeopardize health: Everything comes with pricing, and so does beauty.
 According to research, using formaldehyde for hair smoothening may cause lung problems like asthma.
 Inhalation of the gas produced by this chemical can cause breathing and other respiratory issues.